NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 It’s interesting because honestly it ought to have passed.
 And the choices that the movie makes, over and over, deny it a passing grade in a way that is almost frustrating (at least, if you are watching the movie with the Bechdel test in mind).

-But at no point in time is this capitalized on for character development.
+At no point in time is this capitalized on for character development.

 When Jean Grey dies, we get barely a glance at Storm.